1DS22AIOO3adarsh/Major-project/README.md

-# PaperGen AI - Automated IEEE Formatter & AI Reviewer
+# AutoIEE - Automated IEEE Formatter & AI Reviewer

 This project aims to create a tool that automatically formats academic papers into the IEEE conference style and provides AI-powered feedback to improve the paper's quality.